ankosta/de-zoomcamp-project/README.md

 The data used is not big enough to draw any significant causality relations.
 However, this pipeline is ready to be used on a wider range of data.
 Nevertheless, graphs show interesting insights, like the negative relationship between market cap and interest rate, which is seen after the year 2020.
 Before, I would assume that the knowledge and trust in cryptocurrencies were low enough that investment did not follow any particular trends.
 Interestingly is also observed that even though tether accounts only for 4.9% of the market cap of the given crypto sample, it is -on average- the mostly traded coin.
-This may indicate that most of the transactions
+This may indicate that most people after trading various crypto coins they exchange the earnings into tether as a 'safe' coin which closely follows the value of the fiat dollar.

 In the future, I would extend the crypto information for the hourly data and I would dive deeper into the macroeconomic indicators.